50 Science-Backed Health Facts That Will Blow Your Mind

 Forget the health fads and the fallacies.
 These facts about your body and brain are shocking, but true.

-With the sheer number of trendy diets and sketchy health gurus out there, it can be hard to trust the information you hear about your physical and mental well-being.
-But by turning to hard research and data, you can clarify what's legitimate and what's nonsense.
-Here are 40 tidbits about your body and your brain that fit into the former category.
-From the surprising sense heightened by anxiety to the secrets your skin is revealing, these truly astonishing health facts, all of which are backed by science, will blow your mind.
+With the sheer number of wellness trends and so-called health "experts" out there, it can be hard to trust the information you hear about your physical and mental well-being.
+But by turning to research and data, you can parse out the hard truths about your health from the nonsense.
+And to help you out, we've compiled 50 facts about everything from your body to your brain that are surprising, but 100 percent true.
+From the unlikely sense heightened by anxiety to the shocking link between your birthday and your death, these astonishing science-backed health facts will blow your mind.

 Urinating in a pool is dangerous for your heart.

 Though definitely unsanitary, peeing in a pool might seem harmless for your health.
 After all, urine is sterile, as is chlorine.
 As it turns out though, urine and chlorine create dangerous chemicals when combined.
 In fact, that so-called "pool smell" is actually the scent of those chemicals, as Xing-Fang Li, an environmental chemistry professor who conducted research on the topic, told NPR.
 One of those chemicals—cyanogen chloride—is classified as a chemical warfare agent and can damage your heart and lungs.
 Other byproducts, called nitrosamines, can even cause cancer.